 DA Melinda Katz

-As a member of the New York City Council from 2002 to 2009, District Attorney Katz served as Chair of the influential Land Use Committee, using her legal background and community ties to steward major projects that helped pull New York City out of the 2001 recession.
+Her long record of public service began with her 1994 election to the New York State Assembly where she wrote and passed legislation to protect New York’s most vulnerable residents.
+District Attorney Katz was a member of the New York City Council from 2002 to 2009 and served as chair of the influential Land Use Committee.
+She used her legal background and community ties to steward major projects that helped pull New York City out of the 2001 recession.

-District Attorney Katz has extensive experience in private practice, working as a securities litigator for Weil Gotshal and as a shareholder of Greenberg Traurig, a position she held until her 2013 election as the 19th Borough President of Queens.
+In private practice, District Attorney Katz worked as a securities litigator for Weil Gotshal and as a shareholder of Greenberg Traurig, a position she held until her 2013 election as the 19th Borough President of Queens.